 5.6 An estimate shall not be considered contractually binding, but given for guidance or information only.

-5.7 Subject to clause 5.2 above, a binding quotation once given after the Language Service Provider has seen or heard all the Source Material shall remain valid for a period of thirty (30) days from the date on which it was given, after which time it may be subject to revision.
+5.7 Subject to clause 5.2 above, a binding quotation once given after the LSP has seen or heard all the Source Material shall remain valid for a period of thirty (30) days from the date on which it was given, after which time it may be subject to revision.

-5.8 Costs of delivery of the Translation shall normally be borne by the Language Service Provider.
+5.8 Costs of delivery of the Translation shall normally be borne by the LSP.
 Where delivery requested by the Client involves expenditure greater than the cost normally incurred for delivery (for example, courier or recorded or special delivery), the additional cost shall be chargeable to the Client.
-If the additional cost is incurred as a result of action or inaction by the Language Service Provider, it shall not be borne by the Client, unless otherwise agreed.
+If the additional cost is incurred as a result of action or inaction by the LSP, it shall not be borne by the Client, unless otherwise agreed.

 5.9 Other supplementary charges, for example those arising from: